12 Crafts for Kids Who Love Dinosaurs

 1. Cardboard Dinosaur Feet

-Learn how to walk just like the dinosaurs did with this dinosaur feet craft.
-To make the feet, you’ll need cardboard and some basic crafting materials for decorations.
-Once you’ve got the base of the feet ready to go, it’s time to decorate.
-Feel free to get creative with the bespoke feet for your little dino.
-When the feet are dry and ready to go, see who can walk the fastest or perform their best dinosaur stomp.
+Kids can learn how to walk just like the dinosaurs did with this dinosaur feet craft.
+All this craft takes is cardboard and some basic crafting materials for decorations!
+When their dino feet are dry and ready for walking, kids can see who can jump the fastest or perform their best dinosaur stomp.
 Check out the details for this craft and get the printable template on Red Ted Art.

 2. 3D Collage Dinosaur

 If you have a kid obsessed with dinosaurs and collaging, this is the perfect craft for them.
-Using cardboard and a crafting knife, trace and cut out a 3D dinosaur.
-Slide the pieces into each other, and then get ready to collage!
-Don’t be afraid to get extra creative in this process.
+Using cardboard and a crafting knife, adults can trace and cut out a 3D dinosaur, then let kids slide the pieces together and get ready to collage!
 Use different magazine cutouts, textured items like felt or fabric, or even give old artwork new life.
 Check out the details over on Mini Mad Things.

 3. Dinosaur Handprint Cards

 I think we can all agree that these dinosaur handprint cards might be the most adorable craft on this list.
-I mean, just look at those big googly eyes!
+I mean, just look at those googly eyes!
 These friendly dinosaurs are made using a handprint cut out and are decorated with fun pom-poms and googly eyes.
 Try tracing the whole family’s hands to create different-sized dinosaurs to roam around.
-Check out the details for this project on The Joy of Sharing.
+Check out the details and free printable for this project on Fun Handprint Art.

 4. Salt Dough Dinosaur Fossils